 A List of Potion and Spell Ingredients for Writers Using Magic in Their Story

-The list of spell and potion ingredients found below is a "loose" collection inspired by books, games and mother nature itself.
+The list of potion ingredients found below is a "loose" collection inspired by books, games and mother nature itself.
 It's meant to be used by writers whose stories involve magic, witchcraft, voodoo, or alchemy.
-It is not meant to be 100% factual, though I have spent a good amount of time researching it, and many of the spell ingredients used by witches and people involved in such activities can be found below.
+It's not meant to be 100% factual (though I have spent a good amount of time researching it), but many of the spell ingredients found below are used by witches and other people involved in such activities.

-I made the list because I wanted my stories to stand out from others by not using terms such as "oil of boil" and "dead man's toes."
-I hope that other writers may find this list as useful as I did when researching it for my stories.
+I made this list of spell ingredients because I wanted my stories to stand out from others by not using terms such as "oil of boil" and "dead man's toes."
+While it's perfectly fine to use such magical ingredients, I wanted more of a selection to choose from.
+I hope that other writers find the suggestions below as useful as I did when researching them for my stories.
 Thank you for giving it a chance.

 Ingredients For Magic Spells and Potions